aeternity/protocol/channels/ON-CHAIN.md

 Operating a state channel requires, at least, an initial setup via a `channel_create` transaction, that locks up a configurable amount of coins from each involved party in the channel.
-This requires a consent, in the form of either signatures or generalized authentication contract call, from all participants.
+This requires a consent, in the form of either signatures or generalized account authentication call data, from all participants.
 More information regarding authentication can be found [here](./authentication.md)